About Us

 Transportation Authority Board

 The Board of Directors is comprised of representatives appointed by the City of Holland and Holland Charter Township, and an ex-officio member appointed by the City of Zeeland and one appointed by Park Township, and an ex-officio member appointed by the City of Zeeland and one appointed by Park Township, which contract for bus services under service agreements with the Authority.
-Board meetings are held at 3:30 p.m. the forth Monday of the month at MAX’s administrative office and main transfer center at the Padnos Center, 171 Lincoln Ave. in downtown Holland.
+Board meetings are held at 3:30 p.m. the forth Monday of the month at MAX’s Operations Center.

 Constructed in 2013, MAX’s Operations Center is located at 11660 Greenway Drive in Holland Township.
 MAX is funded primarily with federal and state funding, as well as a dedicated transit millage of 0.4 mills.
 Passenger fares also provide about 6 percent of total revenue for operations.